tberkane/TouchWriteAnalysis/README.md

 Notebook containing all the code to reproduce the results from the report.

 ## research.ipynb
-Notebook contained some research and experiments with the data.
+Notebook containing some research and experiments with the data.